 Ever go to a cookout and feel weighed down by greasy burgers and artery-clogging sides?
-Or maybe you've planned a shindig or two, fumbling over the menu, wanting to provide healthy alternatives for guests but not knowing where to turn?
+Or maybe you’ve planned a shindig or two, fumbling over the menu, wanting to provide healthy alternatives for guests but didn’t know where to turn?
 As the biggest grill-burning, fun-in-the-sun holiday approaches, these vibrant food ideas will satisfy family and friends while keeping them on the fit side.

 - 3 lbs. ground turkey meat